Northants bowler OIlie Sale announces retirement from professional cricket

 "There have been many injury frustrations over the years, and I've got to the age now where the patience with my body has worn thin and regrettably the benefits of cricket aren’t outweighing the sacrifices anymore."

-A graduate of the Somerset academy in 2014, Sale impressed when featuring, finishing as Somerset's leading wicket taker in the 2020 T20 Blast and averaging just over 17 in 2022.
+A graduate of the Somerset academy in 2014, Sale impressed when he did feature, finishing as Somerset's leading wicket taker in the 2020 T20 Blast and averaging just over 17 in 2022.

-That led to Northants making a move for the player, despite his injury issues, and things had sadly not worked out.
+That led to Northants making their move for the player, despite his injury issues, but things have sadly not worked out.

 "When I came to Northamptonshire last year, I was thoroughly looking forward to the opportunity of making an impact in a new environment, and I leave the club disappointed and frustrated to have not been able to contribute on the pitch," he said.